Skip to main content

 Improve coverage

-- When running a scan with Invicti, it is important to understand how your application works.
+2. When running a scan with Invicti, it's important to understand how your application works.
 If there is more than one subdomain involved in the application functionality, you may want to consider adding Additional hosts.
 These are needed to ensure Invicti can correctly visualize your application in a scan and assess it for vulnerabilities.
 You can review possible domains that may have been skipped during your first scan in the Discovered hosts section.

-- An alternative to adding proxy capture files is the business logic recorder, which helps you record workflows and navigate to specific endpoints that the scanner may not have been able to reach on its own.
-(If you wish to only scan endpoints specified in the imported links or business logic recording, this setting can be enabled.)
+5. An alternative to adding proxy capture files is the business logic recorder, which helps you record workflows and navigate to specific endpoints that the scanner may not have been able to reach on its own.

 Reduce scan times